 There is no official definition of “mass shooting,” though it is often understood as an incident in a public place that claims four or more lives, and attracts widespread media coverage.
 In the last five decades, these events have become far more common.

-Other groups use a much broader definition for what counts as a mass shooting, sweeping in incidents that happen in homes, and where there are four or more casualties — not just deaths.
-According to Gun Violence Archive, the rampage in Thousand Oaks, California, was the 307th mass shooting in 2018.
+Other groups, like Gun Violence Archive, use a much broader definition for what counts as a mass shooting, sweeping in incidents that happen in homes, and where there are four or more casualties — not just deaths.

 The random nature of indiscriminate gunfire unleashed without warning is all the more frightening because it can happen anywhere.
-Just in the past four years, gunmen have killed worshipers at a church, moviegoers at a theater, people at a gay nightclub, and young children at an elementary school.
-In July 2016, a 25-year-old Army reservist who was reportedly angry over police shootings of unarmed black men killed five officers and wounded 11 others during a rampage in Dallas.
+In recent years, gunmen have killed worshipers at a church, moviegoers at a theater, people at a gay nightclub, and young children at an elementary school.
+In July 2016, a 25-year-old Army reservist who was reportedly angry over police shootings of unarmed Black men killed five officers and wounded 11 others during a rampage in Dallas.

 Mass shootings are both tragedy and spectacle.
 As a result, they attract a huge amount of attention, which tends to distort views about the prevalence of incidents, the most common victims, and how the weapons that are used are obtained.

-Two of the deadliest mass shootings in modern American history have occurred within the past year.
+Most of the deadliest mass shootings in modern American history have occurred within the past 10 years.

 Despite the attention they garner, mass shootings account for just 2 percent of gun deaths.

-Roughly two out of three Americans who die from a gunshot wound kill themselves, according to the latest federal data.
+Roughly two out of three Americans who die from a gunshot wound are victims of suicide, according to the latest federal data.
+Everyday gun homicides comprise the second largest share of firearm fatalities and disproportionately kill young Black men.

 The majority of mass shooters obtained their weapons legally.